From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude

 \subsection{The tetraquark}

 As already indicated in the introduction, examining the $S_2$ wave reveals an unexpected result.
-Continuing the phase shift $\delta_0^{(2)}$ to high energy, figure \ref{fig:Tetra_Phase}, we observe a broad resonance with isospin $I=2$.
-Such a state would be a genuine tetraquark.
-In the real world, if we reintroduce the electric charge, such particles should also carry a charge two.
-Its mass and width in physical units are around 2 GeV and 600 MeV.
-It might be interesting to look at the invariant mass distributions of the $\pi^{\pm}\pi^{\pm}$ pairs in decays that leave enough energy to reach the 2 GeV scale, e.g. $B^+\to (D^-/K^-,/\pi^-)\pi^+\pi^+$ \cite{LHCb:2019sus}, which can be studied at LHCb, as well as similar decays where the $\pi^-$ is replaced by either $D^-$ or $K^-$.
+Continuing the phase shift $\delta_0^{(2)}$ to high energy, as shown in figure \ref{fig:Tetra_Phase}, we observe a broad resonance with isospin $I=2$.
+This indicates the presence of a genuine Tetraquark state \cite{Jaffe:1976ig,tHooft:2008rus}.
+In the physical world, where electric charge is reintroduced, such particles would carry a charge of two.
+Its mass and width in physical units are respectively 2 GeV and 600 MeV.
+It would be intriguing to examine the invariant mass distributions of $\pi^{\pm}\pi^{\pm}$ in $B$-meson decays that provide sufficient energy to reach the 2 GeV scale.
+Examples include the decay $B^+\to \pi^-\pi^+\pi^+$ \cite{LHCb:2019sus}, which can be studied at LHCb, as well as similar decays where the $\pi^-$ is replaced by either $D^-$ or $K^-$.

 We determine the mass and width of the Tetraquark by locating the zero in the complex $s$ plane in the $S_2$ wave.
 This determination is free from Bootstrap-related systematics, as the amplitude in this channel is well-converged.
 However, we have not accounted for inelastic effects in this region, which could slightly alter the resonance's position.